Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

-} The idea here is that on the tensor factors $H_{e_1} \ot\cdots\ot H_{e_n}$ the plaquette operator acts {via the} left or right co-multiplication depending on the orientation of the edge $e_j$ relative to the plaquette $P$, and the formula in Definition \ref{def:plaquette-operator} captures this in one closed form for all possible configurations of edge orientations. \end{remark}
+The idea is that on the tensor factors $H_{e_1} \ot\cdots\ot H_{e_n}$ the plaquette operator acts {via the} left or right co-multiplication depending on the orientation of the edge $e_j$ relative to the plaquette $P$.
+The formula in Definition \ref{def:plaquette-operator} captures this in one closed form for all possible configurations of edge orientations. \end{remark} \begin{example}In the case of the example in Figure \ref{fig:Plaquette}, the plaquette operator $F_P^\varphi$ is: